yatish27/yatishmehta.com/_posts/2012-04-18-linkedin-scraper.md

 summary: Scraping Linkedin public profiles for data validation.
 ---

 For current porject, I needed to scrape information from Linkedin's public profile.
-Other than my project, Linkedin data is used in many scenarios like contact validation, recruitment.
-I decided to package this utitlity into a rubygem.
+Other than my project, LinkedIn data is used in many scenarios like contact validation, recruitment.
+I decided to package this utility into a rubygem.
 Linkedin-Scraper gem collects public information into a ruby object.
 It has ActiveRecord-like methods to access it.
 It also has a binary file to return information in JSON format.

 ## Usage
 You can install the gem using